Financial Aid and Study Abroad Programs

 No. Financial aid is a supplement and only covers costs related to educational expenses.
 Those costs are: fees, books and supplies, a reasonable amount for room and board, transportation, and miscellaneous expenses.

 The amount of financial aid can vary from student-to-student or family-to-family.
-In order to determine the amount of financial aid you can receive, you must complete the Free Application for Federal Student Aid (FAFSA).
-You may apply via the internet at http://www.fafsa.ed.gov.
+In order to determine the amount of financial aid you can receive, you must complete the Free Application for Federal Student Aid (FAFSA) at http://www.fafsa.ed.gov.
+Note that AB540 students will not be eligible for Federal student aid.
+These students can apply for the Board of Governors Grant (BOGG) fee waiver, or for Cal Grant, by completing the California Dream Act at https://dream.csac.ca.gov/.

 Your Financial Aid Interviewer is assigned based on your last name (see below).